ark-lang/ark-docs/structures.md

 `default` expression takes a Type `T`.
 The `default` statement takes a structure.

 ### Default Expression
+In this case, we use the `default` expression, which takes the Type `int`.
+This will set `x` to the default value for an `int`, which is zero.

 ```
 x: int = default(int);